core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The process described in {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}} applies, with the following additions when building the two OSCORE 'external_aad' to encrypt and sign the multicast notification (see {{Section 4.3 of I-D.ietf-core-oscore-groupcomm}}).

-*  The 'request_kid' is the 'kid' value in the OSCORE option of the phantom registration request, i.e., the Sender ID of the server.
+*  The 'request_kid' is the 'kid' value in the OSCORE Option of the phantom registration request, i.e., the Sender ID of the server.

-* The 'request_piv' is the 'piv' value in the OSCORE option of the phantom registration request, i.e., the consumed Sender Sequence Number SN of the server.
+* The 'request_piv' is the 'piv' value in the OSCORE Option of the phantom registration request, i.e., the consumed Sender Sequence Number SN of the server.

-* The 'request_kid_context' is the 'kid context' value in the OSCORE option of the phantom registration request, i.e., the Group Identifier value (Gid) of the OSCORE group used as ID Context.
+* The 'request_kid_context' is the 'kid context' value in the OSCORE Option of the phantom registration request, i.e., the Group Identifier value (Gid) of the OSCORE group used as ID Context.

 Note that these same values are used to protect each and every multicast notification sent for the target resource under this group observation.

 ### Cancellation ### {#ssec-server-side-cancellation-oscore}

 When canceling a group observation (see {{ssec-server-side-cancellation}}), the multicast response with error code 5.03 (Service Unavailable) is also protected with Group OSCORE, as per {{Section 8.3 of I-D.ietf-core-oscore-groupcomm}}.
-The server MUST use its own Sender Sequence Number as Partial IV to protect the error response, and include it as Partial IV in the OSCORE option of the response.
+The server MUST use its own Sender Sequence Number as Partial IV to protect the error response, and include it as Partial IV in the OSCORE Option of the response.

 ## Client-Side Requirements ## {#sec-client-side-with-security}